When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Countries that are a part of the Five Eyes are under an agreement to share signals intelligence (SIGINT) with each other.
 This can include communication intelligence (Internet activity, emails, text messages, and phone calls) and electronic intelligence (signals from surface-to-air missile systems and radars).

 Today, NSA (in the US) and GCHQ (in the UK) mainly direct their mass surveillance activities toward adversaries like Iran, Russia, and China.
-The other FVEY countries provide assistance in the surveillance.
-More recently, reports suggest that India will join the Five Eyes Alliance in the near future, as it is slowly entering the “inner circle.”
+The other FVEY countries assist in the surveillance.
+That said, recent reports say that the US might be excluded from this alliance, due to the country's current position on withholding data from Ukraine.

 Nine Eyes Alliance